 While you probably won’t find this dish in an Indian restaurant, it is very popular in Indian homes, especially during festival time.
 Navratri, a major nine-day Hindu festival, is celebrated twice a year and on the last day, kala chana is served alongside poori and halwa.
 I remember when I was much younger, me and my little girl friends would go from home to home eating halwa, poori and kala chana and we’d get so many gifts.
 I loved it…lol.
 No need to wait for a special reason to make this – it’s great any time of the year 🙂

 If you’ve never tried brown chickpeas before, they have a bit of a nutty flavor and are denser when compared to garbanzo beans/chickpeas.
-This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas with a brown chickpea, you have to press a little harder to smush it.
+This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas, with a brown chickpea, you have to press a little harder to smush it.
 I know that’s probably a strange way to describe the texture but it makes sense, right?

 Anyway, if you’re interested in legumes, I share a lot more info about Indian legumes in this post.
 And if you’d like to try out more brown chickpea recipes, I have a saucy kala chana curry and a kadala coconut curry here on the blog!